Taare Zameen Par

 Plot

 Ishaan is an 8-year-old boy living in Mumbai, who has trouble following school.
 He is assumed by all to simply hate learning and deemed a troublemaker, and is belittled for it.
 He has even repeated the 3rd standard due to his academic failures from the previous year.
 Ishaan's imagination, creativity, and talent for art and painting are often disregarded.
-Ishaan's father, Nandkishore Awasthi, is a successful executive who expects his sons to excel and his mother, Maya, is a homemaker who is frustrated by her inability to educate Ishaan, despite not wanting to separate from him.
+Ishaan's father, Nandkishore Awasthi, is a successful executive who expects his sons to excel and his mother, Maya, is a homemaker who is frustrated by her inability to educate Ishaan.
 His elder brother Yohaan is an exemplary student and athlete in whose shadow Ishaan remains, though he is the most supportive of Ishaan.

-One day after Ishaan bunks school, his parents are called by the principal to discuss his behavior and grades.
-Fed up with Ishaan's failures, lack of improvement, and rebellious behavior, Nandkishore sends him to a boarding school despite Maya's protests.
+One day his parents are called by the principal to discuss his behavior and grades.
+Fed up with Ishaan's failures, lack of improvement, and rebellious behavior, Nandkishore sends him to a boarding school despite Maya and Yohan's protests.
 Alone there, Ishaan rapidly sinks into a state of fear, anxiety and depression, which is only worsened by the teachers' strict and abusive regime.
 Ishaan's only friend is Rajan Damodaran, a physically disabled boy who is one of the top students and resides with his family there, as his father is part of the school's board.
 Ishaan contemplates suicide one day, but is stopped thanks to Rajan's interference.
 Rajan subsequently informs Ishaan that Mr. Holkar, the boarding school's art teacher, has left and is being replaced by someone else.

-Ram Shankar Nikumbh, a cheerful and optimistic instructor at the Tulips School for young children with developmental disabilities, joins the Boarding School's Temporary Art Teacher the same day, replacing Mr. Holkar, the Boarding School's Former Art Teacher.
+Ram Shankar Nikumbh, a cheerful and optimistic instructor at the Tulips School for young children with developmental disabilities, joins as the boarding school's temporary art teacher the same day, replacing Mr. Holkar.
 Ram's teaching style is markedly different from Holkar's, and Ram quickly notes Ishaan's unhappiness after Ishaan fails to draw anything during the class.
 Ram reviews Ishaan's work and concludes that his academic shortcomings are indicative of dyslexia.
 Ram then visits Ishaan's house in Mumbai, where Ram is surprised to discover Ishaan's hidden interest in art.
 Flustered, Ram demonstrates to Maya and Yohaan how Ishaan has extreme difficulty in understanding letters and words due to dyslexia and his poverty in sports skills stems from his poor motor ability (which also applies to his difficulty in tying shoelaces and judging the size, speed and distance of a ball).
-Nandkishore labels it as an intellectual disability (as well as excuse) and dismisses it as laziness, much to Ram's frustration.
+Nandkishore labels it as an intellectual disability (as well as an excuse) and dismisses it as laziness, much to Ram's frustration.

 Cast

-• Bugs Bhargava and Shankar Sachdev as Sen Sir and Tiwari Sir, Two teachers at New Era High School
+- Bugs Bhargava and Shankar Sachdev as Mr. Sen and Mr. Tiwari, Two teachers of New Era High School

-• M. K. Raina as Principal of New Era High School
+- M. K. Raina as Headmaster, principal of New Era High School

-• Meghna Malik as Victoria Teacher, class teacher and mathematics teacher of Ishaan's former school, St. Anthony's School
+- Meghna Malik as Victoria Teacher, class and maths teacher of Ishaan's former school, St. Anthony's School

 Production